coddie

 March ramblings

 And so, March leaves us like a lamb, or so the phrase goes.
 Although in Indie bookshop-land, it’s been a little the other way around with a quiet, genteel period of activity at the start of the month and then a flurry towards the end.
-Some of that was down to Mothers’ Day, a difficult time […]
+Some of that was down to Mothers’ Day, a difficult time for me as I lost my own dear Mum last October.
+She loved the fact I had got a job in a bookshop – ‘right up your street’ – she said to me when I told her.
+I was trying to remember what her favourite book […]

 -